elcolin/cuda/README.md

     cudaMemPrefetchAsync(pointerToSomeUMData, size, deviceId);        // Prefetch to GPU device. cudaMemPrefetchAsync(pointerToSomeUMData, size, cudaCpuDeviceId); // Prefetch to host. `cudaCpuDeviceId` is a
                                                                   // built-in CUDA variable.

+#Rules Governing the Behavior of CUDA Streams
+There are a few rules, concerning the behavior of CUDA streams, that should be learned in order to utilize them effectively:

+Operations within a given stream occur in order.
+Operations in different non-default streams are not guaranteed to operate in any specific order relative to each other.
+The default stream is blocking and will both wait for all other streams to complete before running, and, will block other streams from running until it completes.